 - 8. Philosophy, process, people and performance (long-term), are key measures for successful manager selection and monitoring.
 The managers we select are suitably sized for their philosophy and the opportunities in their asset class.
 A manager that is performing well could be terminated based on changes to their philosophy, process and personnel such that they are no longer a suitable fit for the CTF. - 9.
 For most asset classes, more than one manager is appropriate for the fund, each with a different expected risk/return pattern.
 Conventional style definitions (i.e. growth and value styles) are not necessarily indicative of the best way to distinguish differing risk/return patterns. - 10.
 Alternative asset classes may provide added risk-adjusted return net of costs as we believe they may provide an illiquidity premium and/or may invest in less efficient markets.
 These alternative asset classes include real estate, multi-strategy funds, private equity and infrastructure. - 11.
 Currencies mean-revert in the long term.
 There may be exceptional times in the market when currency hedging has a role to play in the portfolio.
 Tactical currency hedging does not add value over the long term. - 12.
 Effective cost management contributes to higher returns.
 When assessing performance, the focus will be on net of investment fee returns. - 13.
+Environmental, social and corporate governance (ESG) factors play an important role in the investment process in mitigating risk. - 14.
 It is our responsibility to base investment decisions on the financial interests of the beneficiaries of the CTF.